 What makes Earth so conducive to life?
 What drives the engine of weather and climate on our planet?
-What connects seemingly independent systems on Earth to create and influence the planet’s climate?
+What connects seemingly independent systems on Earth to create and influence the planetís climate?
 Follow the energy trail from the sun to Earth and into the interwoven systems of atmosphere, oceans, and the biosphere to discover the broader nature of global climate.
 Explore the winds, oceans, and forces of nature that shape Earth, and discover what ruined our sister planet, Venus.
 After the program, a live show presenter will show you the stars, constellations, and planets currently visible in the evening and pre-dawn skies, and tell some of the ancient stories about them.

 The iconic monarch butterfly is a true marvel of nature.
 Weighing less than a penny, it makes one of the longest migrations on Earth across a continent, with pinpoint navigational accuracy, to a secluded place it has never been.
 Follow the monarchs' perilous and extraordinary journey and join hundreds of millions of real butterflies in the remote mountain peaks of Mexico.
 For the first time ever, look inside a chrysalis, thanks to advanced MRI and micro CT scans.
 Be captivated by the true and compelling story of an intrepid scientist's 40-year search to find their secret hideaway, with the help of citizen scientists across North America.
 Unravel the mysteries and experience the Flight of the Butterflies.